 Summer (new rowers)

-Many new rowers and coxswains start in Summer Camps.
-Athletes in these camps are introduced to the sport of rowing, teamwork, and the opportunity to race at a regatta in Seattle.
+Many new rowers and coxswains start in Learn to Row Summer Camps.
+Athletes in these camps are introduced to the sport of rowing and teamwork.
+One of the camps offers the opportunity to race at a regatta in Seattle.

 The fall season starts in late-August and runs for around 2.5 months with practices 5 days/week.
 Practices are on water with 3-4 weekend competitions throughout the season.
 Competitions are “head races” where crews set off one after another and are timed over the 5k course.